stenoip/oodles/README.md

 Oodles Homeport uses a special tool on the web called **localhost**!

 Localhost acts as a private proxy on your own machine that strips all tracking cookies and identifying data before querying search engines.
 This forces Big Tech to see an anonymous, randomized request while ensuring your search history is logged nowhere.

+Installation is easy.
+No terminal, no Ubuntu, no 4 gigabytes of storage.
+Just a simpel exe file*.

+* _Yes, I said exe file.
+Not available on MacOS, Android-Aluminum, iOS and Linux distros yet...
+Oh and definately not Chromebooks_

 ## Oodles Metasearch